Avalon, New Jersey: Climate

+According to the Köppen climate classification system, Avalon has a Humid subtropical climate (Cfa).

 The Nor'easter of 1962

 In March 1962, a major Nor'easter, the Ash Wednesday Storm of 1962, tore through the U.S. East Coast causing massive ocean swells.
 Much of Avalon suffered very serious flooding and major coastline loss.
 Much of the island was under water for four to five days, with damage to homes dependent on the foundation construction of the home and location on the island.

 Protection efforts against storms

 While there have been many strong storms since 1962, extensive rock jetty construction on Townsends Inlet (as recent as Summer 2006) has mostly succeeded in protecting the inlet-side homes.
 However, beaches and property facing the ocean at 8th through 12th Streets have struggled to prevent further loss of this barrier island through various anti-erosion schemes, including extending the 8th Street rock jetty, the installation of an artificial reef and the beach replenishment.
 So far, there has been no more "shrinkage" of the island at this location, but at a very high monetary cost.
 Several times, in 2015, the causeway leading north from Avalon to Townsends Inlet has been closed by flooding during stormy weather.